guaka/worsh/README.md

 # worsh - the WordPress Shell

+*aka The redneck way to pronounce the word "Wash"*

 WordPress Shell, inspired by [drush](http://drush.ws/), the super powerful Drupal shell.

 Enough of phpmyadmin?
 Or twiddling with WordPress backend interface?